laurahspencer/LabNotebook/_posts/2024-11-25-GWAS-RNASeq-variants.md

 ---
 layout: post
-title: GWAS Day 5 - trouble shooting etc.
+title: GWAS with RNASeq-derived SNPs
 ---

 I previously pulled SNPs from RNASeq data.
-After filtering, I have data for XXX sites (but many do have some missing genotypes).
+Not many sites remain after filtering.
 Regardless, it's another dataset that can potentially identify trait-associated genotypes/sites, which in addition to our lcWGS-based GWAS could reveal some actually influential markers.

 Here are the scripts I used to pull genotypes from RNASeq: